 Rogé first appeared in public in 1960 with a performance of Claude Debussy's Preludes.
 He won the piano prize at the Paris Conservatory and worked for several years with Julius Katchen.
 At seventeen, he gave his first recitals in major European cities, landing an exclusive contract with Decca in the process.

 He also performs chamber works, with the Pasquier Trio, and with musicians such as Pierre Amoyal or Michel Portal, with whom he recorded Poulenc and Tchaikovsky.
 He gives recitals worldwide, in all the major centres.Visit Website

 In a career that has taken him all over the world, Rolf Hind has worked with many of the greatest names in 20th and 21st century contemporary classical music.

 He is in demand throughout the world as a versatile interpreter of contemporary music, working closely with composers as diverse as John Adams, György Ligeti, Olivier Messiaen and Iannis Xenakis.
 Rolf is also a soloist with all the major BBC orchestras and plays regularly with the London Sinfonietta.Visit Website

-The Richard Carne Trust was set up in 2006 to assist talented young people in the performing arts.
-The Trust also supports the Richard Carne Junior Fellowship for Individuals and the Richard Carne Junior Fellowship for String Quartets at Trinity Laban.
+The Carne Trust was set up in 2006 to assist talented young people in the performing arts.
+The Trust supports The Carne Trust Ensembles in Residence and The Carne Trust Junior Fellowship for an Individual at Trinity Laban.